Are you a homeschool organizational tips guru or someone who needs help?

 If you have trouble with homeschool planning and all that needs to happen in your home, you're not alone!
-There are different kinds of families... those who know the helpful homeschool organizational tips and ideas and those who need to know them.
+There are different kinds of families... those who know the helpful organizational tips that will help your family and homeschool - and those who need to know them.
 Which one are you?

 Do you love to talk about the latest life and homeschool organizational tips and ideas and wish you could put it into place - you'd really love to have your homeschool planning down pat - totally under control?

-Or are you one who loves systems and setting them up and looking at the wonderful product they've made.
+Or are you one who loves systems and setting them up and looking at the wonderful product they've made - but just can't actually make it happen?

 Or are you one of those who have the magical gift of combining the ideas with the practice and then actually doing it... and even using it!